Frequently Asked Questions

 What are the main aspects of an application that differentiates successful medicine applicants from the rest?

 Provided an applicant meets the minimum predicted grade requirement of AAA and the UCAT threshold, then their success or otherwise would depend on their performance at interview.
-Read more about our interview process here.
+Read more about our interview process and how to prepare.

 How can we prepare for UCAT?

-The best way to prepare for UCAT is to look at the UCAT Website.
-You can also consult our own guide to the UCAT, here.
+The best way to prepare for UCAT is to look at the UCAT website and understand the format of the test and any important deadlines.
+You can also consult our own guide to the UCAT.

 Is there a cut off score for the UCAT?